 Alternatively, accidents that occur under the following circumstances are covered under Amazon Flex:

-It is important to note that if an Amazon Flex delivery driver is delivering packages with a friend, this can also affect the insurance coverage provided for an accident.
-For example, if the delivery driver’s friend is operating the vehicle, and they cause an accident, Amazon will not reimburse the driver or the victim for the accident.
+It is important to note that if an Amazon Flex delivery driver delivers packages with a friend, this can also affect the insurance coverage for an accident.
+For example, if the delivery driver’s friend is operating the vehicle and causes an accident, Amazon will not reimburse the driver or the victim for the accident.

 If you are unsure about whether you should pursue a delivery driver or Amazon after a car accident, you should speak with an experienced attorney as soon as possible.
 It is important to report the accident to Amazon immediately to ensure that your claim for damages is not affected.